skops-dev/skops/docs/persistence.rst

 Visualization
 #############

-Skops files can be visualized using :func:`skops.io.visualize_tree`.
+Skops files can be visualized using :func:`skops.io.visualize`.
 If you have a skops file called ``my-model.skops``, you can visualize it like this:

 .. code:: python

     import skops.io as sio
-    sio.visualize_tree("my-model.skops")
+    sio.visualize("my-model.skops")

 The output could look like this: